CleverRaven/Cataclysm-DDA/doc/ITEM_SPAWN.md

 #### SUS

 When adding items to item groups, attempt to locate or create **SUS item groups.** SUS item groups are collections that contain a reasonable realistic distribution of items that might spawn in a given piece of storage furniture.
+SUS stands for "specific use storage."
+One of the aims of organizing item groups into specific use storage is to promote reusable tables that can be maintained and extended.

 You can find SUS item groups at /data/json/itemgroups/SUS